-Figure 24 – Definition of 12676007 | Fracture of radius | in short normal form including identifiers
+Figure 26 – Definition of 12676007 | Fracture of radius | in distribution normal form including identifiers

+Note: Non-defining attributes are included in this example to demonstrate the notation, however generally including non-defining attributes is discouraged.
+Refer to section 4.2.

-The concept definition shown in Figure 24 shows that the concept 12676007 | Fracture of radius | is equivalent to the following short normal form expression -
+The concept definition shown in Figure 26 shows that the concept 12676007 | Fracture of radius | is equivalent to the following distribution normal form expression -

 429353004 | Injury of radius |+ 65966004 | Fracture of forearm |: